weaintplastic/web-development-field-guide/docs/02_Development/00_Frontend_Development/00_Setting_up_your_project/01_Setup_Dependency_Managers/01_Node_Package_Manager/02_Initialize_NPM_on_a_new_project.md

     author: // your name
     license: N/A

-After you've finished the process of initializing your project using the Node Package Manager, node.js created a `package.json`file in your project's root direcotry similar to this one:
+After you've finished the process of initializing your project using the Node Package Manager, node.js created a `package.json`file in your project's root directory similar to this one:

     {
       "name": "project-name",